RyanTorant/ryantorant.github.io/_posts/2021-03-14-float-to-int.md

+---
+layout: post
+title: From float to int (when you know it's an int)
+---

 # From float to int (when you know it's an int)

 As a fun crazy project I've been designing and implementing a raytracing GPU (on an FPGA).
 While I'll probably do an in depth series of posts soon, for now I just wanted to share a cool snippet that could be useful to someone.